gnembon/fabric-carpet/docs/scarpet/api/Entities.md

 ### `query(e, 'motion')`

-Triple of entity's motion vector, `l(motion_x, motion_y, motion_z)`.
+Triple of entity's motion vector, `[motion_x, motion_y, motion_z]`.
 Motion represents the velocity from all the forces that exert on the given entity.
 Things that are not 'forces' like voluntary movement, or reaction from the ground are not part of said forces.